Welcoming Christopher Watkin

 Tuesday, November 11 • 7:00-9:00 PM

 Watkin will be joining Redeemer College on Tuesday evening for a Talkback.
-These are times of teaching followed by questions from the audience.
+These are times of teaching followed by questions from the audience about how to remain rooted in the Word of God, while in college.

 While the gathering will be hosted by Redeemer College, all are welcome, and no registration is needed.